sailikhithk/interview-prep-notes/progress.md

 * [2025-12-16 12:18:44] Completed study session on Spring Transaction Propagation and proxy interception
 * [2025-12-16 15:36:37] Completed study session on Geohashing and Quadtree indexes for geospatial lookup
 * [2025-12-17 14:21:45] Completed study session on Monotonic Deque for Sliding Window Maximum
+* [2025-12-17 12:14:05] Completed study session on Spring Transaction Propagation and proxy interception